Entropy as an arrow of time

 Entropy is one of the few quantities in the physical sciences that requires a particular direction for time, sometimes called an arrow of time.
 As one goes "forward" in time, the second law of thermodynamics says, the entropy of an isolated system can increase, but not decrease.
 Thus, entropy measurement is a way of distinguishing the past from the future.
 In thermodynamic systems that are not isolated, local entropy can decrease over time, accompanied by a compensating entropy increase in the surroundings; examples include objects undergoing cooling, living systems, and the formation of typical crystals.
+This idea has been first proposed by Ludwig Boltzmann in 1877.

 Much like temperature, despite being an abstract concept, everyone has an intuitive sense of the effects of entropy.
 For example, it is often very easy to tell the difference between a video being played forwards or backwards.
 A video may depict a wood fire that melts a nearby ice block; played in reverse, it would show a puddle of water turning a cloud of smoke into unburnt wood and freezing itself in the process.
 Surprisingly, in either case, the vast majority of the laws of physics are not broken by these processes, with the second law of thermodynamics being one of the only exceptions.
 When a law of physics applies equally when time is reversed, it is said to show T-symmetry; in this case, entropy is what allows one to decide if the video described above is playing forwards or in reverse as intuitively we identify that only when played forwards the entropy of the scene is increasing.
 Because of the second law of thermodynamics, entropy prevents macroscopic processes showing T-symmetry.